Hello! My name is Bill Caputo and I have a passion for learning about computing and using it to solve problems.

 I've made it a point to keep both my leadership and technical skills sharp throughtout my career.
-As a result, I have cultivated the skills to ensure that whatever the situation calls for, I can get the job done.
+As a result, whatever the situation calls for, I can get the job done.
 And I can do this while ensuring that all interests are represented in the solution because it's not enough to focus just on money, process, quality, or even people's welfare.
 The highest value is obtained by making sure our outcomes account for all of these (and more).

 I am currently looking to start the next chapter in my career — perhaps that might be with you!

 Then perhaps we can do something amazing together!

 My current interests are leaning toward working in a hard-core technical environment.
 I'm particularly interested in getting back into C++, or clojure or python, and/or building high-performance systems (in fintech or otherwise), but I will consider any role that allows me to work with strong technical folks that I can learn from, teach and otherwise work with to get things done.

 And while I'm not opposed to leadership roles and I welcome helping younger programmers learn our craft, I am only intersted in roles that offer either hands-on delivery responsibility or direct management of such teams (i.e. no coaching or architect roles, please).

 If you'd like to explore the possibility of us working together, please feel free to contact me at: email@example.com.
 We can set up a time to talk (video chat preferred) and I can also send you a summary PDF version of my resume with full contact information.